kkouptsov/BridgeCrossing/README.md

 There have been numerous rigorous studies of the problem.
 In the `/doc` directory there are three articles that I found useful: [Calude](https://github.com/kkouptsov/BridgeCrossing/blob/master/doc/Calude%20-%20The%20Bridge%20Crossing%20Problem.pdf), [Rote](https://github.com/kkouptsov/BridgeCrossing/blob/master/doc/Rote%20-%20Crossing%20the%20bridge%20at%20night.pdf), and [Ranu](https://github.com/kkouptsov/BridgeCrossing/blob/master/doc/Ranu%20-%20Optimization%20Rules%20in%20DLV%20for%20the%20Bridge%20Crossing%20Problem.pdf).

+Mentioned sources use different formulations of the problem, with four and more people in the group, and provide optimal crossing times among other things.
+This data, albeit unreliable, may serve as a test cases for the solver algorithm to be written.
+This data was harvested into several files in the `/tests` directory.

 Choice if the crossing strategy depends on the values of crossing times.
 Several crossing strategies have been identified:

 * __Piggyback strategy__: the fastest person escorts the others one at a time.